 Related: List of ISO 3166 country codes

-Steps to change apt source in Ubuntu:
+Steps to change apt source in Ubuntu from terminal:

 - Open the terminal.